 - No access to source code for extra customization

-Prices start at $16 a month without ads.
-You might need more storage for high-res videos, so the Unlimited plan gives you 10GB for $22.
-To add eCommerce you will need the Business & eCommerce plan starting at $27.
+Prices start at $16 a month without ads (Light plan).
+You might need more storage for high-res videos, so the Core plan gives you 50GB for $27.
+This also adds eCommerce functionality, allowing you to sell services as well as digital and physical products.

 As you will see, Wix is not the cheapest website builder.
 It’s a premium product that offers a ton of features.
 If you don’t really need them, you can also pick one of the cheaper options that follow.